drbean/curriculum/speaking/test/general/slides.md

 You can get good scores on the TOEIC listening/reading test but not be able to speak any English at all!

+# Not happy about students not doing a lot of work

+## Students safe from failing

+If you stay to the end of the course and appear at the final exam, you are guaranteed 70/100

+## Homework and classwork important

+The classwork exercises are my way of teaching you the content of the course

+If you are not doing them, you're not learning what I want to teach.

+The homework is also the way to practice for the test.
+If you're not doing it, you can't improve.

+So, I'm making classwork and homework 40 percent of the grade each.

+Midterm and final exams are only 20 percent.

 # Looking for sample tests

 ## Extra credit for students posting links to testing material